 Glasses and stemware.

-- Before wrapping, stuff glassware and stemware with crumpled tissue or packing paper.
+- Stuff the Glasses.
+Before wrapping, stuff glassware and stemware with crumpled tissue or packing paper.

 The above fundamentals for packing dishware, cups, and glassware have similar applications for packing other household items.